Salavan province: Protected areas

-400 m elevation in the north and south of the Bang Nouan River; the central part the river flows through gorges; and to the east of the hills is the wide valley of the river.
+400 m elevation in the north and south of the Bang Nouan River; the central part the river flows through gorges; and to the east of the hills is the valley of the river.
 The forests found are the evergreen, dry dipterocarp, mixed deciduous and other natural forest types, and about 87% of the area of the reserve is forested.
-Forest products of damar, fish and sticklac are exploited by the ethnic population living in the reserve for economic sustenance; they also have livestock and shifting cultivation practices.
+Forest products of damar, fish and sticklac are exploited by the ethnic population living in the reserve for economic sustenance; they have livestock and shifting cultivation practices.

 Administrative divisions

-The province is made up of the following eight districts:
+The province is made up of the following 8 districts: